After years spent in different sectors of the education system, one thing I know for sure is that concentration in children doesn’t always come easy.

 9 | Try play planning

 Play planning involves asking kids to determine what they would like to do (or will do) during a specific moment (for instance when they’re bored).
 This can be done by asking them to draw a picture or write about what they will do at that particular moment.
-This is what it takes to raise a happy and confident adult gives you tools you can use to help even the youngest kids practise play planning.
+The “Nurturing Constructive Boredom: Over 101 fun activities to boost your child’s concentration and autonomy” gives you the tools and resources you need to help even the youngest kids practise play planning.

 10 | Play the freeze game